Lucy Northeast

 Click here to email

-She has experience as both a led junior and junior alone in complex, serious cases, including murder, rape, firearms, serious violence and drug conspiracies.
+She is consistently ranked in both Chambers & Partners and The Legal 500.
+She is a CPS Grade 4 Prosecutor, a member of the Rape and Serious Sexual Offences Panel, and prosecutes on behalf of the Complex Casework Unit.
+She has extensive trial and advisory experience in complex, serious cases, including murder, rape, firearms, serious violence and drug conspiracies.
 Chloe is consistently recognised as a well-prepared, thorough, and astute advocate.

 Chloe began her career as a Crown Prosecutor in the East Midlands.
 She conducts voluntary work on behalf of Gray’s Inn and the University of the West of England.
 She has acted as a mentor for undergraduate and BPTC students.